-The use of machine-learning XGBoost model predicting hardness was innovative and highly efficient \cite{zhang_finding_2021}.
-We trained the same XGBoost model as was used in Ref. \cite{zhang_finding_2021} on our training set and subsequently predicted hardness for all the considered compounds.
-First we performed the 10-fold cross-validation using the same techniques and dataset as for SISSO training; that is, we divided the dataset into 10 subsets and trained the XGBoost model using 9 of those subsets.
-The CV10 error was calculated as the mean value of the test RMSE acquired for each of the ten subsets and equated to 7.8 GPa, which is approximately twice as high as the CV10 error for SISSO.
-The distribution of errors for the XGBoost model for CV10 is shown in the Supporting Information (Figure S4).
+The use of machine-learning XGBoost model for predicting hardness was innovative and highly efficient \cite{zhang_finding_2021}.
+We trained the same XGBoost model as was used in Ref. \cite{zhang_finding_2021} on our training set, and predicted hardness for all the considered compounds.
+First, we performed the 10-fold cross-validation using the same techniques and dataset as for SISSO training, that is, we divided the dataset into 10 subsets and trained the XGBoost model using 9 of those subsets.
+The CV10 error was calculated as the mean value of the test RMSE acquired for each of the ten subsets, and equated to 7.8 GPa, which is approximately twice as high as the CV10 error for SISSO.
+The distribution of errors for the XGBoost model for CV10 is shown in the Appendix B (Figure B.3).
 The correlations between the XGBoost model and the SISSO model is shown in Figure \ref{fig:modelsvssisso}d.
 Numerous structures have a hardness disparity ranging from 12 to 17 GPa.
 Most of these structures comprise rare-earth metal carbides, specifically Y$_2$C (mp-1334), Sc$_4$C$_3$ (mp-15661), Y$_4$C$_5$ (mp-9459), Y$_2$ReC$_2$ (mp-21003).
 Such significant differences in the hardness predicted by the XGBoost and SISSO models for our compounds can be attributed to the fitting hyperparameters of the XGBoost algorithm, which need to be redefined before training on the new training set.
-When considering only transition metal borides, carbides, and nitrides, much lower differences can be obtained between XGBoost and SISSO as XGBoost more accurately describes these classes of compounds (see Figure S5 in the Supporting Information).
-Thus, our findings demonstrate that SISSO identified a significant descriptor of the $B_v/\sigma$ ratio for hardness, enabling one to quickly estimate the hardness of a compound across a diverse range of chemical compositions and crystal structures.
-A greater $B_v/\sigma$ ratio corresponds to heightened hardness.
+When considering only transition-metal borides, carbides, and nitrides, much lower differences can be obtained between XGBoost and SISSO, as XGBoost more accurately describes these classes of compounds (see Figure B.5 in the Appendix B).

-In conclusion, we have used symbolic regression AI approach SISSO to find physical descriptors of hardness and perform a high-throughput screening for hard and superhard materials, specifically binary, ternary, and quaternary transition-metal borides, carbides, nitrides, carbonitrides, carboborides, and boronitrides.
-The proposed descriptor is computationally efficient, scalable, and transferable.
-Our work shows great prospects of using physics-driven AI models for finding superhard materials.